babun/babun/README.md

 What is so cool about babun:
 * it is a bundled and tweaked Cygwin
 * it provides an automatic, silent command-line installer
-* it can be installed without admin rights on Windows hosts
+* it can be installed on Windows without admin rights
 * it provides a linux-like package manager called pact (similar to apt-get)
-* it provides a xterm-256 compatible console
+* it provides an xterm-256 compatible console
 * it natively supports HTTP proxying
 * it provides a lof plugins and convenience scripts
 * it is really cool :)